-This project is complete and outputs will be available by September 2023.
+This project is complete and the spatial data will be used in future evaluations from 2024-25.

 - Where are the high ecological value depressional wetlands and lakes? - Where would watering actions deliver the highest ecological value at the lowest cost? - Have past watering actions captured ecological diversity?